pyroid-chess/-os/README.md

 This is an shell OS in python by pyroid-chess.
 This project is only for learning defferent Libraries and interacting with shell in python

+# Contribution

+All contribution are open!!
+`git clone